Comparing the throughput of web application frameworks

 | $ siege -b -c 10 -t 3S http://192.168.x.x/controller/path

-FYI, Measuring the code written by Plain PHP, the result was 1261 trans/sec.
-Amazing!
+By the way, when measured with code written in Plain PHP, the result was 1261 trans/sec; a very high number.

 TreeFrog Framework : https://docs.google.com/open?id=0B1pTorSDNQjbNldxT1NjbEs4VzQ